Chapter 9:

 “Nicolaus…Thompson?
 I had no idea you two were close.”

-“...”Amala’s hesitation was palpable.
+“…” Amala’s hesitation was palpable.
 Feeling a need to break down the girl’s walls of trepidation, the therapist, Lidia, spoke up.
 “He seems like a fine young man.
 I’ve met him before, very shy though.”

 “Yes, Lidia!
 He is!”
 Enthusiasm, unlike Lidia had seen before, sparked in Amala’s eyes!
 “To think, he said didn’t know how to dance!
 Can you believe that?!”
-Amala rose from her slumped posture on the couch, brimming with elation!
+Amala rose from her slumped posture on the couch, brimming newfound elation!
 Thinking about dancing with someone warmed Amala’s chest with a familiar, long lost nostalgia.
 “Having to teach him how to dance…he acted so much like Chelsea.”
 Once again, her thin shoulders drooped.

 “Chelsea is someone you mentioned before.
-You said she wasn’t around anymore, is it right to assume she’s…”
+You said she wasn’t around anymore; is it right to assume she’s…”

 “Chelsea is dead.
 She died years ago…my best friend, my big sister.”
 Amala had accepted that fact.
 Death was the end of the line.
 No moving forward, or looking back.